-Pension Fund EIN/Pension Plan Number sion ion Act Status 1 FIP/RP Status Pending/ Implemented 2 ntrib mil Surcharge Imposed 3 Expiration Date of Collective Bargaining Agreement 4 2023 2022 2023 20 22 202 1 Steelworkers Pension Trust 23-6648508/499 Green Green No \$ 119 \$ 93 \$8 8 No 4/1/2025 to 9/1/2026 IAM National Pension Fund's National Pension Plan 51-6031295/002 Red Red Yes 23 22 1 6 Yes 5/31/2025 to 5/15/2027 Other Plans 5 1 - - Total \$ 143 \$1 15 \$ 10 4
+Pension Fund EIN/Pension Plan Number Protection Act Zone Status FIP/RP Status Pending/ Implemented ntributi millior - Surcharge Imposed Expiration Date of Collective Bargaining Agreement 2024 2023 2024 2023 2 022 Steelworkers Pension Trust 23-6648508/499 Green Green No \$ 117 \$ 119 \$ 93 No 4/1/2025 to 9/1/2026 IAM National Pension Fund's National Pension Plan 51-6031295/002 Red Red Yes 22 23 22 Yes 5/31/2025 to 5/15/2027 Other Plans 1 1 Total \$ 140 \$ 143 \$ 115

-1 The most recent Pension Protection Act zone status available in 2023 and 2022 is for each plan's year-end at December 31, 2022 and 2021.
+The most recent Pension Protection Act zone status available in 2024 and 2023 is for each plan's year-end at December 31, 2023 and 2022.
 The plan's actuary certifies the zone status.
 Generally, plans in the red zone are less than 65% funded, plans in the yellow zone are between 65% and 80% funded, and plans in the green zone are at least 80% funded.
 The IAM National Pension Fund's National Pension Plan voluntarily elected to place itself in the "Red Zone" in April 2019 and has implemented a rehabilitation plan to address its underfunded status.
 Additional contributions will be required as part of the rehabilitation plan until the plan exits the "Red Zone".

-2 The "FIP/RP Status Pending/Implemented" column indicates plans for which a financial improvement plan or a rehabilitation plan is either pending or has been implemented, as defined by ERISA.
+The "FIP/RP Status Pending/Implemented" column indicates plans for which a financial improvement plan or a rehabilitation plan is either pending or has been implemented, as defined by ERISA.

-3 The surcharge represents an additional required contribution due as a result of the critical funding status of the plan.
+The surcharge represents an additional required contribution due as a result of the critical funding status of the plan.

-4 We are a party to six collective bargaining agreements that require contributions to the Steelworkers Pension Trust and three collective bargaining agreements that require contributions to the IAM National Pension Fund's National Pension Plan.
+We are party to six collective bargaining agreements that require contributions to the Steelworkers Pension Trust and three collective bargaining agreements that require contributions to the IAM National Pension Fund's National Pension Plan.

-5 Plans that are not individually significant to our Company are presented in aggregate.
+Plans that are not individually significant to our Company are presented in aggregate.